Quick Answer

 • Ration water wisely.
 Prioritize drinking water.
 Use melted snow (boiled or purified) for non-drinking needs only.

-• Check on vulnerable household members frequently.
-Monitor for confusion, slurred speech, or excessive sleepiness — these indicate hypothermia even indoors.
+• Monitor for hypothermia signs — confusion, slurred speech, excessive sleepiness — even indoors.

 • Never run a vehicle in an attached garage, even with the door open.

-• Check on neighbors within the first 12 hours, especially elderly or single-person households.
+• Check on neighbors within the first 12 hours.

 • Inspect pipes carefully before restoring water.
 Turn the main valve on slowly and check every exposed section.